semaphoreci/semaphore/docs/docs/using-semaphore/rbac.md

 Permissions are additive.
 Users gaining permissions through multiple ways obtain the combined total of all permissions.

 For example, let's say Pam has [admin](#org-admin) role in the organization.
 This gives her unfettered access to all the projects in the organization.
 If Kevin gives her the [reader](#project-reader) role in one project, she is still effectively admin in that project.
-In other words, roles never substract permissions.
+In other words, roles never subtract permissions.

 ## Organization roles {#org}